Chapter 7 Bankruptcy

 - Contact Jeff Field & Associates to schedule a free initial consultation.

 - Prepare your paperwork before coming in for your consultation.
 Visit our Getting Started page and fill out all appropriate forms.
 If you are married, make sure that your spouse fills out these forms as well.

 - Free initial consultation.
 An attorney meets with you to review your paperwork and help you determine which form of bankruptcy is right for you.

 - Complete credit counseling courses.
 Prior to filing your Chapter 7 case, you must complete a credit counseling session, and after your case is filed you need to complete a financial management course.
 Both sessions are available online or by phone.
-Our firm relies on Access Hope for the credit counseling session, and Dave Ramsey's Debtor Education for the financial management course.

 - Meeting of Creditors.
 Approximately one month after you file, you and one of our attorneys will attend a hearing called the Meeting of Creditors.
 At this hearing, the Chapter 7 Trustee briefly reviews your case.

 - Discharge.
 Approximately two to three months after the Meeting of Creditors hearing, you receive by mail an Order of Discharge from the Bankruptcy Court.

 What is the “means test”?